navodit15/WaywardWjex/index.md

 - I found this recent blog by Sam Altman (CEO Y-Combinator).
 The blog was titled " Moore's law for everything " [blog](https://moores.samaltman.com/).
 It is an interesting read , I would recommend everyone to read it .
 Here he talks about the sorts of changes that will occur for good in society once we achieve singularity .
 The economies will change massively.
 The lifestyles of people , but most of this will affect largely developed countries.

-- The clubhouse with Andrej Karpathy and Lex Fridman[link](https://www.youtube.com/watch?v=3OxEpGU1unA).
+- The clubhouse with Andrej Karpathy and Lex Fridman [link](https://www.youtube.com/watch?v=3OxEpGU1unA).

 - Another not so related but super interesting read is Isaac Asimov's [The Last Question](https://templatetraining.princeton.edu/sites/training/files/the_last_question_-_issac_asimov.pdf).

 ### Problems and Issues raised